dougkeester/openverse_test_framework/README.md

     When working with REST APIs in Python this library is the standard choice.
 It is a mature library that is well supported within the Python community.
 It was the obvious choice for this project.

+7. Postman

+    In the 'docs' directory of the project is a YAML file that was downloaded from the Openverse API site.
+I used this file to create the Postman collection file that is in the same directory.

+    Postman is my preferred tool for manual API testing.
+It is also a valuable tool for automation test development as it allows the automation developer to work with actual data on a live system.
+Using this tool during development made the process less error prone.

 ## Framework Setup and Use

 Using this framework should be as simple as: